Flint Angeroth Franks

-For Flint, Luther was a fusion of valuable experiences.
+For Flint Angeroth Franks ’15, Luther was a fusion of valuable experiences.
 “There were what seemed like thousands of moments of making connections with the people on campus.
-I talked about the world with friends, learned new skills through work study, and was encouraged by teachers to reach higher standards,” he says.
+I talked about the world with friends, learned new skills through work-study, and was encouraged by teachers to reach higher standards,” he says.

 Flint earned a degree in music and a minor in K–12 education and successfully secured a position teaching band following graduation.
 While most teachers find their first year challenging, Flint felt that his Luther education provided him the tools to fill in the gaps when he had questions.
 “I would email faculty for feedback on ideas that I had about program goals or about concert programs,” he recalled.
 “I also had a network of Luther alumni to reach out to who were willing to give me advice and work with my students.
 Luther gave me the resources and knowledge I needed to build success.”

 While Flint felt prepared to enter his intended field upon graduation, he learned along the way that his passion for music education was at the collegiate level.
 Drawing encouragement from his support network at Luther, he took his next step toward graduate studies in trumpet performance at the University of North Carolina at Greensboro.
-“The special something about the Luther faculty is that I feel comfortable reaching out to any of them that taught me if I ever need guidance,” he shared.
-Since obtaining his master’s degree, Flint is now in his first year as a doctoral student at the Florida State University.
+“The special something about the Luther faculty is that I feel comfortable reaching out to any of them who taught me if I ever need guidance,” he said.
+Since obtaining his master’s degree, Flint is now a doctoral student at Florida State University.

 At Luther, Flint learned in more ways than one.
 He developed skills through his work study position and co-curricular activities, both inside and outside the music department.
 One of the things that drew Flint to Luther was the unique ability to participate fully in both music and athletics.